promised-ai/lace/book/src/pcc/add-data.md

 # Adding data to a model

-Lace allow you to add and edit data without having to completely re-train.
+Lace allows you to add and edit data without having to completely re-train.

 You can edit existing cells,